RFblaze/RFblaze/README.md

 - 👋 Hi, I’m @RFblaze/Angelo Troncone
 - 👀 I’m currently interested in embedded systems and computer organization
-- 🌱 I’m currently learning Java, Assembly Language, JavaScript, and React
+- 🏋 I’m currently trying to gain more experience with JavaScript and React

 <!---
 RFblaze/RFblaze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.